Gusii people: Relationship with Nilotic speakers and East African Bantu speakers

 During the pre-colonial period, the Abagusii primarily interacted with neighbouring Nilotic-speaking communities, including the Maasai, Nandi, Kipsigis, and Luo.
 These interactions contributed to limited contact with other Bantu-speaking populations, a factor reflected in the cultural influences and linguistic characteristics of Ekegusii.

 Despite this, the Abagusii maintained contact with some closely related Bantu-speaking groups before colonisation, including the Kuria, Zanaki, Ikoma, Rangi, Mbugwe, Ngurimi, Simbiti, certain Suba clans, and the Maragoli.
-In the post-colonial era, interaction with other Bantu-speaking communities increased significantly, influenced by British population resettlement policies and improvements in transportation infrastructure.

 Prior to colonisation, the Abagusii engaged in barter trade with neighbouring groups, notably the Luo, and occasionally formed alliances to counter threats such as cattle raiding.
 Relations with Nilotic communities were generally peaceful, with occasional conflicts over cattle and grazing land.
 Gusii oral traditions and some scholarly sources indicate historical ties with Nilotic-speaking groups, particularly the Kipsigis, including shared clan affiliations.

 Etymology of Bantu and relevance to Abagusii

-The modern usage of the term "Bantu" was only developed in the 19th century with the advent of European colonisation; prior to colonisation, no such division existed in Africa.
-This categorisation of Africa's people into distinct, internally homogeneous groups is seen as generalizing and, in some cases, inaccurate.
-In the context of the Abagusii together with Kuria, Zanaki, Ikoma, Rangi, Mbugwe, Ngurimi, and Simbiti, some linguistic and cultural evidence indicate that they may be more influenced by Nilotic and Cushitic communities than other Bantu groups.
+The modern usage of the term "Bantu" emerged in the 19th century during European colonisation; prior to this period, such divisions did not exist in Africa.
+This classification of African peoples into distinct, internally homogeneous groups has been criticised as overly general and often inaccurate.
+Linguists trace their heritage to proto-Bantu, which originated in southern Nigeria and western Cameroon, and spread through subsequent migrations.

+In the case of the Abagusii, together with the Kuria, Zanaki, Ikoma, Rangi, Mbugwe, Ngurimi, and Simbiti, linguistic and cultural evidence suggests stronger influences from Nilotic and Cushitic communities than is typical among other Bantu groups.

 Economic activities

 Agriculture and herding

 During the pre-colonial era, the Abagusii cultivated finger millet, sorgum, barley, pumpkin, and other native crops; ox-drawn plows and iron hoes were used for cultivating crops.
 However, the Abagusii were mainly pastoralists and hunter-gatherers who primarily relied on their cattle, goats, sheep, and to a lesser extent, poultry for food.
 In the 19th century, Europeans introduced tea, coffee, bananas/plantains, and most importantly, maize.
 By the 1920s, maize quickly replaced finger millet and sorghum as a staple and cash crop.
 By the 1930s, tea and coffee had become major cash crops.

-Today, the Abagusii still continue to keep livestock and poultry alongside farming, along with old agricultural practices; some crops they cultivate today include: cassava, potatoes, tomatoes, bananas, beans, onions, tropical fruits, and peas among others.
-Farming remains a dominant activity in Gusiiland due to high population density.